rahul-kumi/bangalore.python.org.in/_posts/2021-03-20-march-meetup.md

-The first of the talks was by Kanishk who had previously presented a session at our meetup in November of 2020.
+The first of the talks was by [Kanishk Varshney](mailto:varskann1993@gmail.com) who had previously presented a session at our meetup in November of 2020.
 Considering the response from that session and the number of queries that came up in the session then, Kanishk found the need to bridge this gap and so will be presenting a three-part workshop series in our meetups.
 This session aptly named "Machine Learning in action" was a precursor to what's in store in the upcoming workshop session.

 The session was intended to take the audience through the different solutions that ML has enabled us with.
 We were taken through what ML was and the goal of ML define as-"The goal is to make the guesses good enough to be useful and never to make them perfect guesses".
 Kanishk took us through the expanse of the types of ML out there with detailed use-case discussion for each.
 These types included:
 - Supervised Learning